-The Head of Treasury and Pensions has primary day-to-day responsibility for the way in which climate-related investment risks are currently managed.
-As a primarily externally managed fund, the implementation of much of the management of climaterelated risk is delegated onwards to investment portfolio managers.
-External portfolio managers are monitored on a regular basis by the Pensions Panel.
+As a predominantly externally managed fund, the implementation of much of the management of climate-related risk is delegated to a range of appointed investment managers.
+These external investment managers are monitored on a regular basis by the Pensions Panel.